bodrick/awesome/README.md

 *   [balderdashy/waterline](https://github.com/balderdashy/waterline) - An adapter-based ORM for Node.js  with support for mysql, mongo, postgres, mssql (SQL Server), and more
 *   [rstaib/jquery-steps](https://github.com/rstaib/jquery-steps) - A powerful jQuery wizard plugin that supports accessibility and HTML5.
 *   [gfranko/jquery.selectBoxIt.js](https://github.com/gfranko/jquery.selectBoxIt.js) - A jQuery Select Box Plugin for Mobile, Tablet, and Desktop
-*   [lzzluca/MultiSelect](https://github.com/lzzluca/MultiSelect) - Multi selection on the select tag without holding the \<ctrl> button; the plugin doesn't add any additional HTML.
-*   [snapappointments/bootstrap-select](https://github.com/snapappointments/bootstrap-select) - :rocket: The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.

 ## C++